 National Parks in American Samoa

 If you’re imagining a woodland fresh from an Alfred Hitchcock screening, you can stop right now.
 The ‘petrified’ in the Petrified Forest National Park refers to a process of fossilization that sees minerals turn organic matter into stone.
 It’s a process that’s worked wonders on the I-40 between Sanders and Holbrook, where 230 square miles of land contains ancient stones that were once actually trees.
-In addition, you’ll see Mars-like landscapes of painted badlands and the ruins of pre-historic Pueblo villages.

 National Parks in Arkansas